Roderick J. Flaherty is an arbitrator and mediator with ADR Chambers.

 In Ontario he conducted major prosecutions for the Government of Canada, most notably against Simpsons-Sears Ltd. for misleading advertising resulting in a then record fine of one million dollars.
 He negotiated mutual assistance agreements in tax matters on behalf of the Minister of Justice with the governments of France, Italy, Belgium, Germany and the Netherlands and appeared before courts in those countries to conduct commission evidence proceedings as well as in Great Britain, the United States and Guyana.

 First called to the bar in 1964, Mr. Flaherty was in general practice in Port Colborne, Ontario until 1980.
 He practised corporate, commercial and estate law as well as civil, family and criminal litigation.
 He was twice president of the Greater Port Colborne Chamber of Commerce and served as City Solicitor.
+Mr. Flaherty is a member of the Canadian Institute for Advanced Legal Studies and a frequent participant in the Martin lectures at Cambridge University, UK.
 He has completed the Executive Certificate in Conflict Management from the University of Windsor Law School.